mmarkalas/timebreaker/README.md

 ### API DOCUMENTATION

-To view the documention and test the endpoints, please visit this link:
+To view the documention and test the endpoints, please visit this link on your browser:

 http://localhost:8080/api/documentation